Uterine polyps at a glance

 - Some polyps do not require treatment; symptomatic polyps can be treated through medication or removal, and do not usually return after treatment.

-Causes of uterine polyps
+Causes of these polyps

-Uterine polyps are similar to uterine fibroids, most likely developing due to an imbalance of the hormone estrogen.
+Uterine (endometrial) polyps are similar to uterine fibroids, most likely developing due to an imbalance of the hormone estrogen.
 Excess endometrial tissue develops in response to estrogen, causing soft uterine polyps to grow from the uterine lining.
 Polyps are more frequently seen in perimenopausal or postmenopausal women, but can occur in younger women as well.

-Uterine polyps are more common in women with high blood pressure (hypertension), who are overweight, or who are taking tamoxifen (a medication used for treating breast cancer).
+Endometrial polyps are more common in women with high blood pressure (hypertension), who are overweight, or who are taking tamoxifen (a medication used for treating breast cancer).

 Many women with polyps do not experience symptoms, but the most common symptoms include: